 Have the Ultimate Spring Break Adventure

-Celebrate the Southernmost St. Patrick’s Day
+Celebrate the Southernmost St. Patrick’s Day on Land

 Gather all your green garb and get ready for the annual St. Patrick’s Day Bar Stroll!
 You don’t have to be Irish; you just need to be 21 to participate in a tradition that began in 1979 (originally called the Bar None Suds Run).
 Wear sensible flip flops because you’ll be walking from one ocean to another down the infamous Duval Street, stopping in for beer at participating bars along the way.
-The bar stroll t-shirts are always a hit featuring fun artwork, but since Key West loves any excuse for a costume, feel free to get creative!
+The bar stroll t-shirts are always a hit featuring fun art work, but since Key West loves any excuse for a costume, feel free to get creative!

-Enjoy Fresh Florida Lobster in Season
+Enjoy Fresh Florida Lobster (in Season)

 Most of the lobster on Key West menus isn’t necessarily the kind you’re used to in other parts of the country.
 Our lobsters – called Florida spiny lobsters – may lack the big claws characteristic of their northeastern cousins, but they make up for it in extra tasty tails.
 No Key West culinary experience is complete without trying locally caught spiny lobster and there are oh-so-many ways to enjoy them.
 But if you’re looking for them fresh off the boat, get ‘em before the end of the harvest season on March 31.